CIAvash/ciavash.github.io/_posts/2016-01-09-entering-perl6-unicode-characters-in-emacs.md

 title: How to type Raku unicode characters in Emacs
 ---

-[Raku](https://raku.org/) uses some unicode characters as operators, quotation marks, etc.
+[Raku programming language](https://raku.org/) uses some unicode characters as operators, quotation marks, etc.
 In this post I'm going to explain how to type those characters in Emacs using [input methods](http://www.emacswiki.org/emacs/InputMethods).